-We need to comment Junit dependencies so that your program not runs the default configuration of Junit, you could easily observe the decencies required in form of jar files through my current build.gradle .
+We need to comment Junit dependencies so that your program does not run the default configuration of Junit, you could easily observe the decencies required in the form of jar files through my current build.gradle .

 You need to edit the run configuration so that your test runs with testNG

 You need to add new configuration is of testNG type and class should be mention as you runnable class and other detail should be configured the details.
 Please configure the details and become ready to write your test script.